-Eventually, Lockheed would pitch the idea of a significantly more capable F-117N Seahawk, based on their first-of-its-kind Nighthawk.
-But the Seahawk wasn’t the Navy’s first pass at a carrier-capable stealth attack aircraft.
-Ten years before the Seahawk proposal would reach Navy desks, the Navy was already getting started on their Advanced Tactical Aircraft (ATA) program.
+Eventually, Lockheed would pitch the idea of a significantly more capable F-117N Seahawk, based on its first-of-its-kind Nighthawk.
+However, the Seahawk wasn’t the Navy’s first pass at a carrier-capable stealth attack aircraft.
+Ten years before the Seahawk proposal would reach Navy desks, the Navy was already getting started on its Advanced Tactical Aircraft (ATA) program.
 The ATA initially sought to replace the Grumman A-6 Intruder by the mid-1990s.
 The Intruder had been in service for the U.S. Navy as a ground attack platform since 1963, and the Navy saw a replacement program as the perfect opportunity to get into the stealth game.

 A new aircraft for a new approach to air warfare